lostclus/LowcostRC/README.md

 - Multiple profiles (models) can be stored in EEPROM
 - Using UI it's possible to change various control and radio link parameters like channels mapping, trimming, double rate, radio channel, radio power, etc
+- Maximum transmission packet rate is about 270 packets per second on Arduino Pro Mini 3.3v 8MHz and nRF24L01 on both sides

 ## Directory structure